Close Menu

 So, you’re trying to master the art of disinfecting your home, huh?
 Well, grabbing some antibacterial wipes and going to town on all those surfaces in your home is a good start.
 But, it turns out, cleaning alone isn’t gonna cut it.
 According to the CDC, the tag team of disinfecting and cleaning is what really knocks out those pesky germs.
 And when you’re cleaning, don’t just swipe and go; make sure you’re doing it according to the manufacturer’s instructions.
 Even though going full ninja on every spot in your home may seem like a solid plan, some areas just need a good scrub to remove most germs.
 But when it comes to taking down harmful viruses or bacteria like the norovirus, bring out the big guns—those disinfectant wipes.

 So, let’s break down the confusion between cleaning and disinfection.
 Cleaning your home is all about getting rid of the grime and gunk that you can see.
-It involves using cleaning solutions to ensure surfaces should be cleaned of any visible mess, like when your kitchen counter is all sticky after you’ve done your baking magic.
+It involves using cleaning solutions to ensure surfaces are cleaned of any visible mess, like when your kitchen counter is all sticky after you’ve done your baking magic.
 This cleaning routine basically removes germs because, let’s face it, they stick to the dirt like bees to honey.
-But, when we talk about disinfecting home, it’s a step further, using stronger stuff to kill those invisible bad boys on surfaces that aren’t necessarily visibly dirty.
+But, when we talk about disinfecting the home, it’s a step further, using stronger stuff to kill those invisible bad boys on surfaces that aren’t necessarily visibly dirty.

 Now, if we dive deeper into disinfecting to reduce the spread of germs, we’re talking about using chemicals like sodium hypochlorite in weaker bleach solutions or other cleaning practices designed to sanitize or disinfect.
 These methods are especially great for those notorious germ hangouts like door handles or the toys your kids love to share with the family dog.
 But here’s the kicker, for everyday life, going all-out to disinfect toys or your entire home with hardcore disinfection might be overkill.
 A simple wipe-down with the usual cleaners is enough unless we’re trying to combat a specific ickiness outbreak in the house.